 21. Site security

-The Caretaker is responsible for the security of the school site in and out of school hours.
-They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.
+The Headteacher is responsible for the security of the school site in and out of school hours.
+They are responsible for visual inspections of the site, and for ensuring the intruder and fire alarm systems are fully functional